1952 Meath Intermediate Football Championship

-The 1952 Meath Intermediate Football Championship is the 26th edition of the Meath GAA's premier club Gaelic football tournament for intermediate graded teams in County Meath, Ireland.
-The tournament consists of 8 teams.
+The 1952 Meath Intermediate Football Championship was the 26th edition of the Meath GAA's premier club Gaelic football tournament for intermediate graded teams in County Meath, Ireland.
+The tournament consisted of 8 teams.
 The championship applied a league format.

 No team was regraded from the 1951 S.F.C.

-At the end of the season Syddan 'B' applied to be regraded to the 1953 J.F.C.
+At the end of the season, Syddan 'B' applied to be regraded to the 1953 J.F.C.

 St. Peter's Dunboyne claimed their 1st Intermediate championship title after finishing top of the table.
 Their triumph was sealed by the defeat of St. Vincent's 1-7 to 1-6 at Pairc Tailteann on 9 November 1952.

 Team changes

-The following teams have changed division since the 1951 championship season.
+The following teams changed division since the 1951 championship season.

 From I.F.C.

 Promoted to 1952 S.F.C.